 What will happen?

 Although there is no data on the volume of transactional transactions denominated in bitcoin, this figure certainly evolves slowly and smoothly.
 Hence, the recent surge of bitcoin/dollar exchange rate E (and its even more recent correction) is clearly driven by speculation.
 However, these speculations about a future increase of E may well turn out to be right.
 Indeed, as a confidential, decentralized and widely known currency, bitcoin is vastly used for all clandestine purposes: drugs and arms markets that take place in the untraceable and anonymous dark web, money laundering and tax evasion.
-Although it is difficult to assess the size of the on-line drug market, my nose guess is that it represents the bulk of non-speculative transactions in bitcoins.
-But the penetration of bitcoins in the drug market is still low, most of transactions being done in real life (by cash) rather than on-line.
+Recent research estimates that illegal activity is the reason behind 46% of bitcoin transactions (i.e. most non-speculative transactions), for a volume of $76 billion per year.
+The penetration of bitcoins in the drug market is substantial, as the total drug market is estimated at $150 billion.
 Besides, other purposes are also emerging: using bitcoins in place of the national currency, when the latter is not stable (which is more and more the case in Venezuela), or using bitcoins as a medium of rapid and almost free international transfers.
 Altogether, one can reasonably believe that bitcoin is on the verge to become THE medium of exchange for all clandestine purposes (and even some legal ones).
 This view is encouraged by the observation that the most downloaded app for iPhone is currently a bitcoin wallet, and that one billion dollars has already been invested in firms that develop the bitcoin ecosystem, outweighing all other cryptocurrencies.

 Yet, bitcoin is the first blockchain ever created, and it does not favorably compare to most recent technologies, in any respect.
 Two technologies allow to build ethical financial systems: the free currency duniter is a fair and sustainable cryptocurrency, that allocate its new tokens to each member through a universal dividend, in a way that does not favour first-comers; while taler is a taxable and private payment system, meaning that the incomes of someone can be taxed without being disclosed.
 But the selfish nature of bitcoin is a feature, not a bug, so let us look at the characteristics sought by bitcoiners.
 For anonymity purpose, the cash-like monero is way better, and main drug markets already accept this other cryptocurrency.
 Iota — which does not rely on blockchain but on tangle, a new protocol without mining nor transaction fees — but also ripple or many other cryptocurrencies provide credible solutions to the technical and environmental problems of bitcoin: its limitation to 7 transactions per second (to be compared to the 56,000 of the VISA network) and its exorbitant energy consumption (1 or 2 thousands of all electricity consumed worldwide).